aglaiak/Excelicious/README.md

 # Excelicious
-Automating Excel processes, because why not?
+Automating Excel Processes with a simple GUI that combines useful functions